What to Do When Your Dog Has Cancer

 Having a chance to speak with other owners going through the same thing can be beneficial.
 Look for support groups either online or in your community.
 Ask your veterinarian if they know of any groups in the area or get to know the other owners in the oncologist’s waiting room.

 Keeping a Positive Attitude

 Cancer treatment can be hard on patients, so try to keep the time you’re not at appointments as positive as possible.
 When your dog is feeling well enough, try to do activities that your dog enjoys.
 Consult your veterinarian for activities that are suitable for your dog’s current state of health.
 Celebrate progress in their treatment with fun surprises like special outings or a delicious treat.
 If you mope around your dog, they will pick up on it and be in even lower spirits.

 What do you do after the treatment has ended and your dog’s cancer is in remission?
 Your vet will establish a schedule of check-up visits.
 Stick to it!
 If the cancer returns, you’ll want to know right away to start looking at additional treatment options.
 Depending on the type of cancer, there may be certain foods or medications that can slow growth of malignant cells.
 Ask your oncologist for recommendations.

-Take some of the stress out of a cancer diagnosis with Accident & Illness Coverage through AKC Pet Insurance.
+Take some of the stress out of pet ownership with Accident & Illness Coverage through AKC Pet Insurance (underwritten by Independence American Insurance Company).
 Our pet insurance plans are designed to be there when you need them, allowing you to focus more on the health of your pet and less on costly veterinary bills.
-Get your quote today!
+Click here for a quote today!